GateNLP/Tweet-Network-GEXF-Generator/README.md

 # Tweet Network GEXF Generator

-To generate a GEXF network graph use the following command
+To convert tweets stored in JSON files to a GEXF network graph use the following command

 ```
 groovy generate.groovy [options] <input files> <output file>